 may be thought as one and the same

-Louise and I were partners for a practice court trial.
-The trial was taking place inside in the front of a church.
-We arrived at the rather large church and took our places.
-Our judges were going to be Margaret and Elliot (law students).
-When we arrived we still had about 5 minutes and I needed to go to the toilet.
-I knew of one restroom in one section of the church, but then remembered there was one right behind a door near where we were.
+My girlfriend Louise (whom I first met in 1981 when we were law students together at Baylor Law School) and I were partners for a practice court trial which was taking place inside a church.
+We arrived at the rather large church and took our places in front of our judges, Margaret and Jerry (fellow law students).
+We still had about five minutes before court began, and I needed to go to the toilet.
+I knew of one restroom in another section of the church, but then I remembered a restroom right behind a door near us.

-Louise and I weren't getting along well together.
-She seemed quite ill-prepared for the trial.
-We were both supposed to give opening statements in the trial, but I thought I was supposed to give the first one.
-Louise, however, said she was giving the first opening statement.
-That threw me off from what I was going to say, but not much, because I hadn't written anything anyway.
-I thought, "Well, I'll just go ahead and give it after her and it'll still be OK."
+Louise and I weren't getting along well together, and I thought that she seemed quite ill-prepared for the practice trial.
+We were both supposed to give opening statements, and although I thought I was supposed to give the first opening statement, Louise stated that she was giving the first opening statement.
+Her modification of my plan threw me off from what I was planning to say, but not much, because I hadn't written anything anyway.
+I thought, "Well, I'll just go ahead and give it after her and it'll still be ok."

-She began walking again toward the front and suddenly she dropped one of the bowls.
+She again walked toward the front and suddenly dropped one bowl.
 The oil spread out on the floor for about two meters and caught the whole stage on fire.
 Obviously Louise was in a panic.
 The fire was leaping high.

 My comment made her angrier.
-She took the other bowl, which still had fire in it.
-The fire from the bowl also reflected on the doors and a few people on the other side began screaming again.
-But the screaming subsided quickly.
+She held the other bowl which still had fire which also reflected on the doors.
+A few people on the other side began screaming again, but the screaming subsided quickly.
 Louise carried the bowl up on the stage to where the judges were and continued with her demonstration.

 Meanwhile I was thinking about what I was going to say.
-I thought of giving part of my opening statement in Spanish.
-I thought all the judges understood Spanish and the case had to do with Spanish.
-I might also give part of it in German.
-But I decided some of the judges might not be able to speak German and I probably shouldn't give it in German.
+I thought of giving part of my opening statement in Spanish since I thought that all the judges understood Spanish and that the case involved Spanish.
+I thought I might also give part of my opening statement in German, but I decided that since some of the judges might not be able to speak German, I probably shouldn't deliver my opening statement in German.